orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/vdcg_network_context_profile.md

 Read-Only:

 - `type` (String) The sub-attribute type.
 Allowed values: `TLS_VERSION`, `TLS_CIPHER_SUITE`, `CIFS_SMB_VERSION`.
 - `values` (Set of String) The set of allowed values for this sub-attribute type.
+Valid values depend on the `type` field and are enforced by the provider.